GPUOpen-LibrariesAndSDKs/HIPRTSDK/README.md

 HIPRT is a ray tracing library in HIP.
 The APIs are designed to be minimum and lower level.

-## Directories
+## Features

-- hiprt
+- Ray triangle intersection
-  - The header and the library
+- Ray custom primitive intersection
-- tutorials
+- Several bounding volume hierarchy (BVH) options
-  - Tutorial source code
+- Load and store geometry primitive
-- contrib
+- Load your own BVH
-  - External dependencies
+- Segmented motion blur

 ## Requirement

 HIPRT runs on AMD and NVIDIA GPUs.
-HIP and CUDA apis are dynamically loaded so you do not need to have these SDKs if your have these dlls installed with the driver package.
+HIP and CUDA &copy; apis are dynamically loaded so you do not need to have these SDKs if your have these dlls installed with the driver package.
+Hardware accelerated ray tracing only works on RDNA2 GPUs (Navi2x or newer).

 For AMD GPUs, you need a driver newer than 21.40.